-All of our academic programming is designed to support our research agenda, starting with our signature IGLP Doha Workshop for young scholars, and continuing through opportunities for Workshop alumni and IGLP scholars to build collaborative teams, deepen their thinking and develop research for publication through multi‐year participation in our various streams, pro‐seminars and advanced workshops.
+All of our academic programming is designed to support our research agenda, starting with our signature IGLP Doha Workshop for young scholars, and continuing through opportunities for Workshop alumni and IGLP scholars to build collaborative teams, deepen their thinking and develop research for publication through multiyear participation in our various conferences and other program formats.
 We also aim to provide a framework at Harvard for students and faculty interested in pursuing innovative and heterodox research on foundational questions of theory and history as well as pressing issues of global policy.

-At the same time, we continue our history of engaging the policy community and sponsoring important transnational dialog.
+We also seek to engage the policy community and to sponsor important transnational dialog.
 In recent years, we have convened policy-makers and scholars in Colombia, Chile, Brazil, Thailand, Russia and China, as well as in the United States to engage with our ongoing research activities.

 In March and August of 2012, we convened leading scholars, corporate and policy professionals in Cambridge and in Bangkok Thailand as part of our ongoing research project on financial regulation, financial inclusion and development.
 In August 2011, we co-sponsored a major public discussion of the place of a rising Asia in the political economy of the world, to be held in Bangkok Thailand.
 The event brought current and former political leaders from Europe, Latin America, Africa, the United States and Asia into dialog with academics and researchers from our global network.
 In this spirit, we have brought leading figures from the foreign affairs establishment in Moscow to Harvard for an intensive discussion of “Putin’s Russia in International Affairs,” and have hosted scholars from across the Americas interested in rethinking Latin America’s position in global legal and political culture.
-In collaboration with the German Foreign Ministry, we sponsored a series of critical reflections on global governance in workshops held in Germany, at Harvard and in Mexico.
-We worked closely with ASEAN to support their candidate for appointment as Secretary General of the United Nations.
 We have helped support efforts by an important regional government in the Middle East to improve its ability to tackle governance issues in ways distinct from the demands and one‐size‐fits‐all programs of the international financial institutions and foreign aid agencies.